-The story behind the tallest unoccupied building in the world
+The story behind the tallest unoccupied building in the world — The Ryugyong Hotel.

 The construction of the monolithic Ryugyong Hotel started in 1987 and was intended to be completed in time for the 13th World Festival of Youth and Students in June 1989.
-However it remains incomplete and for the time being remains the tallest unoccupied building in the world.

 Lifts were originally planned to run up on the edges of the building.

 • Ryugyong Hotel - 1987 - 1992: Construction continues

 For 5 years, construction on the Ryugyong Hotel went as planned, and it looked as if it was on course for the planned completion date.

 The Ryugyong Hotel started to stand tall on Pyongyang's skyline as the pyramid shape started to take form, topped off with the 'pyramid top' which is slightly distanced from the rest of the building, housing a revolving restaurant and various other bars and entertainment facilities.

 Construction ceased in 1992 and it remained an unclad concrete structure.
 The building would remain desolate for more than 10 years with no more work being done on this giant structure in the middle of Pyongyang city, a city famous for its various famous structures such as the Juche Tower and Mansudae Grand Monument statues.

 The Daily Mail called the building ‘The Hotel of Doom’ whereas we saw it as a more impressive building than The Shard in London!

 • Ryugyong Hotel - 2008: Construction restarts